WordPress/gutenberg/docs/getting-started/fundamentals-block-development/block-json.md

 	- The `title` property
 	- The `category` property

-- Relative path for key files that define the block's behaviour, output or style such as:
+- Relative paths for key files that define the block's behaviour, output or style such as:
 	- The `editorScript` property
 	- The `style` property
 	- The `editorStyle` property